Confluence 6.13 Upgrade Notes

-Confluence Server and Data Center 6.13 is an Enterprise Release
+Confluence Server and Data Center 6.13 is a Long Term Support release

 This means we'll provide bug fix releases until 6.13 reaches end of life, to address critical security, stability, data integrity, and performance issues.

 Ready to upgrade?
-Check out the Confluence 6.13 Enterprise Release Change Log for a roll-up of changes since 6.6.
+Check out the Confluence 6.13 Long Term Support release Change Log for a roll-up of changes since 6.6.